 In Ephesians 2:12, Paul tells us that we were formerly "foreigners to the covenants of the promise, without hope and without God in the world." but then adds the good news: "But now in Christ Jesus, you who were far away have been brought near by the blood of the Messiah."

-Christ came out to us, to bring us in to the family, at great sacrifice and cost.
+Christ came to us, to bring us in to the family, at great sacrifice and cost.
 Now we enjoy the unspeakable privileges of the King's hospitality.

-Jesus: the Spiritual and Social Example
+Jesus is Our Spiritual and Social Example

 The question that we must ask ourselves is whether or not we're practicing Jesus-like ministry.
 Many Christians see Jesus as a personal moral example (and rightly so), but not as a social example.
 But why not?
 When you become a Christian, your social life, how you interact with others, should change also.